llpeterson/foundation/software.md

 than their native system.
-This is what has happened with the *socket interface* originally provided by the Berkeley distribution of Unix, which is now supported in virtually all popular operating systems, and is the foundation of language-specific interfaces, such as the Java socket library.
+This is what has happened with the *socket interface* originally provided by the Berkeley distribution of Unix, which is now supported in virtually all popular operating systems, and is the foundation of language-specific interfaces, such as the Java or Python socket library.
 The advantages of industry-wide support for a single API are that applications can be easily ported from one OS to another and developers can easily write applications for multiple operating systems.

+> Not wanting to pick sides in a Java-v-Python-v-Go debate, and
+> because it remains the language of choice for network internals, all
+> of the code examples given in this book are written in C and directly
+> use OS-level interfaces.

 Before describing the socket interface, it is important to keep two concerns separate in your mind.
 Each protocol provides a certain set of